 The Yonkers Greenway

 As in all of our projects, Groundwork has led an extensive community engagement process involving residents, community and business leaders, and government officials in planning and design decisions.
-The first phase of the Greenway, to break ground in 2015, will feature new playgrounds and community gardens.
-The Greenway will improve access to local businesses and parks, promote physical activity to combat obesity, and connect with transit and other trails.
+The first phase of the Yonkers Greenway, to break ground in 2015, will feature new playgrounds and community gardens.
+The Yonkers Greenway will improve access to local businesses and parks, promote physical activity to combat obesity, and connect with transit and other trails.

 In addition to the City of Yonkers, key funders are the Westchester Community Foundation, the US Environmental Protection Agency’s Office of Brownfields, the NYS Office of Parks, Recreation, and Historic Preservation, Impact 100 Westchester, Bank of America, and Ronald McDonald House Charities.
 Local stakeholders include St. Joseph’s Medical Center, Municipal Housing Authority of the City of Yonkers (MHACY), Manhattan College Kinesiology Department, Living Transformation, Steppin’ Up Yonkers, and the South Broadway BID.
 Groundwork has selected the nationally-renowned Alta Planning and Design as the engineering firm for the project.